Posts

 Image

 VEGGIE HOLIDAY WREATH This recipe was adapted from the Pampered Chef catalog in Fall/Winter 2000.
 What was once an experiment to get our family to try a vegetarian main dish for Thanksgiving, has become a hit among our family members!
 They now request the "veggie wreath" every Thanksgiving and Christmas, and are even making it on their own now.
+Check out more delicious recipes and subscribe to our FREE Almost Monthly Newsletter to get a new recipe (and lots more RV camping tips, hacks, and resources) in your inbox each month!
 Combine the following ingredients the night before you make this dish.
-Cover and refrigerate overnight: 1/2 cup chopped celery 3/4 cup dried cranberries or tart cherries 8 oz Swiss cheese 2 cup chopped pecans (toasted if you want) 1 medium sweet onion, finely chopped and sautéed 8 veggie sausage patties, cooked and crumbled 3/4 cup mayonnaise (or vegan cashew aioli) 2-3 TBSP honey Dijon 1 tsp cracked pepper salt to taste The following ingredients will be used when making the wreath the next day: 4 8 oz packages of refrigerated crescent rolls (or make your own) whites of 1 egg, beaten Lay out crescent roll
+Cover and refrigerate overnight: 1/2 cup choppe d celery 3/4 cup dried cranberries or tart cherries 8 oz Swiss cheese 2 cup chopped pecans (toasted if you want) 1 medium sweet onion, finely chopped and sautéed 8 veggie sausage patties, cooked and crumbled 3/4 cup mayonnaise (or vegan cashew aioli) 2-3 TBSP honey Dijon 1 tsp cracked pepper salt to taste The followi...

 What to Feed Your Vegetarian Son-in-Law this Thanksgiving: How to Eat Lower on the Food Chain and Love It!